NuroDev/jarvis/README.md

  - [Docker](https://docker.com)
  - [Docker Compose](https://docs.docker.com/compose/)

+## 🚀 Usage:
+```shell
+curl -L jarvis.nuro.sh | sh
+```

 ## 🔧 Configure:
 Sadly there some things that do need to be configured to set up Jarvis.
 Most of them will be set up automatically via the install script.
 However there are a few that will require manual creation.

-All documentation for configuring Jarvis, for both manual and automatic details, can be found in the [config.md](https://github.com/NuroDev/jarvis/blob/master/config.md) file.
+All documentation for configuring Jarvis, for both manual and automatic details, can be found in the [wiki](https://github.com/NuroDev/jarvis/wiki).

-## 🚀 Usage:
-```shell
-curl -L jarvis.nuro.sh | sh
-```

 ## 🔑 Access:
 | Container		| Description                | URL                    | Port        |